By Amy O’Hair

 Before it was diverted into the drains—probably in the 1920s after improvements to streets and sewers—Sunnyside had a tributary of Islais Creek running through it.
 Sounds bucolic perhaps, but it seems mostly to have been a nuisance to residents, and for one man, his death-trap.

 It began at around Foerster Street and Las Palmos, and ran along the western side of the current Sunnyside Park.
-[Read more about the little spring still found in the park.]
 It then traversed Mangels Ave at about the 470s, and Joost Ave in the 550s, winding its way through the intersection of Edna and Sunnyside Ave (now Monterey Blvd).

 Impassable Roads and Broken Bridges